-NOTE 7 - SEGMENT REPORTING:
+NOTE 9 - SEGMENT REPORTING:

-Operating segments are organized internally primarily by the type of services provided, and in accordance with SFAS No. 131, "Disclosures about Segments of an Enterprise and Related Information," the Company has aggregated similar operating segments into six reportable segments: Electronic payment processing, Web hosting, Small business finance, All other, Corporate and Capcos.
+Operating segments are organized internally primarily by the type of services provided.
+The Company has aggregated similar operating segments into six reportable segments: Electronic payment processing, Web hosting, Small business finance, All other, Corporate and Capcos.